Flipkart/HostDB/README.md

 Setting up Server
 ------------------

+Update: The install-server-debian.sh scripts does almost everything for you without creating debian packages.

 1. Go to src/server/
 2. Make config changes as necessary.
 You might need to modify these: